xvang/reddit-bots/Karma_info_bot/README.md

 Fill out it out accordingly.
 Write down an account's username, password, and a name for your bot.
 Make your the bot's name is unique and descriptive.
-Don't name it something like "SOFIOISDJOIJEEE" Everything should work after this.
+Don't name it something like "SOFIOISDJOIJEEE"

+Open up IDLE.
+It should pop up when you search for it.
+Then open up main.py.
+Press F5 to run the bot.
+That's it!

 #How to run the bot Option #2:

 Comment out line 103.
-It is "login_info=login.login()"
+It is "login_info=login.login()" ..... or delete the line.
+You won't need it.

 To comment out a line, put the pound(#) sign in front of it.